airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-data-residency.md

 ## Choose your default data residency

 Default data residency allows you to choose where your data is processed.
-Some workflows, such as fetching the schema or testing the source destination, use the default data residency before creating a new connection.
-To ensure your data is processed in the correct region, set your default data residency before creating a new connection.
+Set the default data residency before creating a new connection so workflows that rely on the default data residency, such as fetching the schema or testing the source or destination, can process data in the correct region.

 :::note

-While the data is processed in a data plane in the chosen residency, the cursor and primary key data is stored in the US control plane.
+While the data is processed in a data plane of the chosen residency, the cursor and primary key data is stored in the US control plane.
 If you have data that cannot be stored in the US, do not use it as a cursor or primary key.

 :::

 When you set the default data residency, it applies to new connections only.
 If you do not set the default data residency, the [Airbyte Default](https://docs.airbyte.com/cloud/getting-started-with-airbyte-cloud/#united-states-and-airbyte-default) region is used.
-You can choose a different default residency for each connection in its [connection settings](#choose-the-data-residency-for-a-connection) or when creating a [new connection](https://docs.airbyte.com/cloud/getting-started-with-airbyte-cloud#set-up-a-connection).
+If you want to change the default residency for a connection, you can do so in its [connection settings](#choose-the-data-residency-for-a-connection).

 To choose your default data residency: